Xamplez/Xamplez/README.md

 Xamplez.io provides out-of-the-box:

- * the famous **Lord of the Gists** which is the mandatory starting point containing 3 files by default:
+ * the famous **Lord of the Gists** which is the mandatory starting point containing 4 files by default:
     * `code` that can be renamed with your extension: for ex, `code.scala`
     * `README.md` containing xamplez guide explaining how to write code snippets
     * `_License.txt` containing a potential license for your code
     * `meta` containing metadata used by xamplez.io backend

- * the less known **Lord of the Conf Gists** which is used to store all custom configurations for your Xamplez instance:
+ * the less known **Lord of the Conf Gists** used to store all custom configurations for your Xamplez instance:
      * custom Play configuration
      * custom CSS
      * custom HTML templates